Before Installing...

 Setting your Level ☝

-Before playing, make sure to set your training level by going to: Settings » Level.
+Before playing, make sure to set your training level by going to Settings.

-KanjiBox levels are modelled after official Japanese Language Proficiency Test (JLPT) levels: each set of kanji or vocabulary should closely match those required to pass the exam.
-Many online resources exist to help you figure out what your level might be, but if you are unsure, you can also simply go through each level until you find one that fits you.
+KanjiBox levels are modelled after official Japanese Language Proficiency Test (JLPT) levels: each set of kanji or vocabulary closely matches those required to pass the exam.
+Many online resources exist to help you figure out what your level might be, but if you are unsure, simply go through each level until you find one that fits.

-If you are a complete beginner, you should be selecting N5 (the lowest level).
+If you are a complete beginner, select N5 (the lowest level).

 If you want to train above JLPT level (if you consider yourself perfectly fluent), you can pick level 先生 (Sensei), which will drill you on the entire JIS kanji set (6355 kanji) and a vocabulary set of about 18,000 words.

-Note 3: In Quiz mode, you will sometimes notice questions slightly below or above your level: this is normal behaviour (see Quiz mode description).
+Note 3: In Quiz mode, you will sometimes notice questions slightly below or above your level: this is normal behaviour (see Quiz mode).

-Note 4: In addition to the Level setting, also check the Cumulative Level setting.
+Note 4: In addition to the Level setting, also check the Cumulative Level toggle.

 Playing ☝